yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained under `main.py` in the function `calibrate_chessboard()`, with additional functions `grayscale()` and `undistort()`.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+Under `# Process each calibration image`, each calibration image is imported and converted to grayscale (with `grayscale()`.
+If corners are detected wirh `cv2.findChessboardCorners()`, the points are added to the objpoints and imgpoints arrays as described in the previous paragraph.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then call the function `undistort()`.
+Here, the output `objpoints` and `imgpoints` are to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I apply this distortion correction to each test image using the `cv2.undistort()` function and obtain these results:

+![alt text][undist1]
+![alt text][undist2]
-![alt text][image1]
+![alt text][undist3]

+Objectively, most of the corrections appear minor but significant.

 ### Pipeline (single images)

+The pipeline is executed as follows:
+* Calibrate the lens using chessboard images

+Then, for each image:
+* Correct for distortion
+*
+*

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The `undistort()` function is applied to the test image, using the calibration data captured in `calibrate_chessboard()`.
+An example of this calibration is:

-![alt text][image2]
+![alt text][undisttest]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.